FireScroll/FireScroll/README.md

 # FireScroll

-An unkillable distributed KV database with unlimited read throughput.
+A highly available multi-region KV database for massive read scalability.
 Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster.
 No maintenance or repairs required.

 Perfect for configuration management at scale where you want global low-latency reads without caching or cold first reads.